bertolinocastro/logbuch/README.md

 ## Configuration

-After installing Logbuch, it will use its default configuration.
-This file is stored at `~/.logbuch/conf.cfg` You can change it at any time using the `-c` option.
+After installing Logbuch, it will use its default configuration, that is stored at `~/.logbuch/conf.cfg`.
+You can edit it at any time using the `-c` option.

 The default configuration file is as follows: